uilab-kaist/cs575-ethics-spring-2024/README.md

 # [CS575] AI Ethics / Spring 2024

-> Please send email to cs575.uilab@gmail.com regarding any class-related issues with "[CS575]" to the title.

 All contents in this document are tentative.
 ## Important Schedule about the lectures.
 * [20240228] No offline class today; Instead, watch the recorded video.